-$\ensuremath{\boxtimes}$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+🗵 QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Fo r the quarterly period ended March 31, 2023 OR □ TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 I For the transition period from to Commission file number: 001-40582 (Exc UNICYCIVE THERAPEUTICS, INC. act name of Registrant as specified in its charter) Delaware 2834 81-3638692 (State or other jurisdiction of incorporation or organization) (Primary Standard Industrial Classification Code Number) (I.R.S.
-Employer Identification Number) (Address 4300 El Camino Real, Suite 210 Los Altos, CA 94022 (650) 351-4495 and telephone number of principal executive offices) Not applicable ner address, and former fiscal year, if changed since las ert vanaut) Yes No Indicate by check mark whether the reg 232.405 of this chapter) during the preced Indicate by check mark whether the reg istrant has submitted eleding 12 months (or for suitstrant is a large acceler twas required to file such reports), and (2) has been sulfactronically every Interactive Data File required to be such shorter period that the registrant was required to subtact atted filer, an accelerated filer, a non-accelerated filer, atted filer, "smaller reporting company", and "emerging submitted pursuant to Rule 405 of Regulation S-T (§ omit such files). ✓ Yes □ No a smaller reporting company, or an emerging growth Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate accounting standards provided pursuant to gistrant has elected not to use the extended transition p change Act □ period for complying with any new or revised financial Indicate by check mark whether the regis trant is a shell company ((as defined in Rule 12b-2 of the Act). □ Yes 🗵 No Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share UNCY The NASDAQ Stock Market, LLC As of May 15, 2023, there were 15,233,8 36 shares of the Compan y's common stock, par value \$0.001 per share, issued a nd outstanding.
+For the quarterly period ended March 31, 2024

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number: 001-40582

+UNICYCIVE THERAPEUTICS, INC.

+(Exact name of Registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+2834 (Primary Standard Industrial Classification Code Number) 81-3638692

+(I.R.S.
+Employer Identification Number)

+4300 El Camino Real, Suite 210 Los Altos, CA 94022 (650) 351-4495

+(Address and telephone number of principal executive offices)

+Not applicable

+(Former name, former address, and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or Section 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \square No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). \boxtimes Yes \square No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company \boxtimes

+Emerging growth company \times

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). \Box Yes \boxtimes No

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share UNCY The NASDAQ Stock Market, LLC

+As of May 13, 2024, there were 37,606,630 shares of the Company's common stock, par value \$0.001 per share, issued and outstanding.